sparkfun/SparkFun_GNSSDO/docs/quick_start.md

 		* Use the supplied USB-C cable to connect the power supply to either the **CONFIG MOSAIC** or the **CONFIG ESP32** USB-C port.
 It does not matter which.
 		* You should see the red power (PWR) LED light up and text start to scroll up the OLED display.

-	Once the mosaic-T has acquired a satellite signal and is connected to the Ethernet network, the OLED will display: the date and time; the antenna's position as Latitude (Lat) and Longitude (Lon); the Ethernet IP (Internet Protocol) network address.
+	Once the mosaic-T has acquired a satellite signal and is connected to the Ethernet network, the OLED will display: the date and time; the antenna's position as Latitude (Lat) and Longitude (Long); the Ethernet IP (Internet Protocol) network address.

 	Connect your computer, tablet or phone to the same network, open a web browser and navigate to the IP address shown on the OLED display.
 You should see the mosaic-T's internal web page.
 The web page displays a lot of helpful information and can also be used to fully configure the mosaic-T.